June InterTerm 2023

 The Pastoral Epistles

-Instructor: The Rev. Dr. Orrey McFarland
+Instructor: The Rev. Dr. Orrey McFarland, NALS Adjunct Professor

 Course Description: This course is a study of the Pastoral Epistles (1 Timothy, 2 Timothy, and Titus) that focuses on their literary and canonical arguments and engages their theological and pastoral implications.
 As we study the texts we will work through their exegetical issues and theological themes and consider how to shape our interpretation of them towards proclamation, use in church teaching, and pastoral care.
 All in all, we will focus on how to read these letters as an apostolic witness to the gospel of Jesus Christ.